LeeviPaa/right_atlas/Leevi notes.txt

 DEPENDENCIES:
-libpng (libraries for windows included) dirent (header for windows included)
+libpng (libraries for windows included) dirent (header for windows included, and for linux it is standard header)

 BUILD ON UBUNTU: